How to Stop Being Toxic in a Relationship

 The above 15 points are key to moving from being the toxic person in a relationship to being a healthy, balanced partner.

 It may be beneficial to start by tackling one or two at a time, in no particular order.
 Evolution does not need to take place overnight, but if you want to enhance your interpersonal relationships, you do need to let go of toxic behaviors.
-These can only hinder your ability to become close with others.
+These can only hinder your ability to become close to others.

-Now you have the tools you need to begin to know how to stop being toxic in a relationship.
+Now, you have the tools you need to begin to know how to stop being toxic in a relationship.
 Approach these new ways of thinking step by step, taking time to congratulate yourself when you observe that you are casting off old behaviors that were toxic.

 Be open to the changes you will feel and to the changes you will observe in your close circle.
-You will see that your mental outlook is much more upbeat, less critical.
+You will see that your mental outlook is much more upbeat and less critical.
 The world will seem to be a much friendlier place.
 It may take some time, but adapting small, positive habits will benefit not only you but those around you as well.

 Share this article on